-Beginning in July, Google Chrome will begin marking all websites that do not use HTTPS encryption as “not secure” for all site visitors.
+Beginning in 2018, Google Chrome began marking all websites that do not use HTTPS encryption as “not secure” for all site visitors.
 To make your WebLink web pages more secure and avoid this designation, we will be enabling an automated redirect of all non-secure pages to a secure version of your URLs.
 The steps below are required before we can enable this service.

 What does my DNS provider need to change?